comychitz/intro_to_programming/README.md

 # about this tutorial
 This introduction to programming is for anybody interested in learning how to code.
-I give a brief introduction to programming to get you quickly writing and executing C++ code alongside some basic computer-related knowledge.
+I give a brief introduction to programming to get you quickly writing and executing C++ code.

 ## prerequisites
 There are none!
 All you need to successfully complete this training is a working computer with a basic text editor and C++ compiler.
-Running the Linux (or Unix based, such as MacOS) operating system is preferred (but not required).
+Running a Linux (or Unix based, such as MacOS) operating system is preferred (but not required).
 If you have an Integrated Development Environment (IDE) you'd like to use instead, by all means feel free to use.